pavoltravnik/maxims-of-law/maxims-of-law.md

 Terminus annorum certus debet esse et determinatus.
 A term of years ought to be certain and determinate.
 Co.
 Litt.
 45.

 Terra transit cum onere.
-Land passses with the incumbrances.
+Land passes with the incumbrances.
 Co.
 Litt.
 45.

 Testamenta latissimam interpretationem habere debent.
-Wills ough to have the broadest interpretation.
+Wills ought to have the broadest interpretation.

 Testamentum omne morte consumatum.
 Every will is completed by death.
 Co.
 Litt.
 232.